 Source: Federal Highway Administration & National Bureau of Statistics of China.

 The Chinese expressway system was developed later but at a much faster rate.
-Prior to 1989, there were no highways in China, but as the economy opened up, developing a national system of expressways was seen as a priority.
+Before 1989, there were no highways in China, but as the economy opened up, developing a national expressways system was considered a priority.
 To facilitate the fast construction of the system, almost all expressways are toll roads financed by private companies under contract from provincial governments, commonly as public-private partnerships.
 The debt contracted for expressway construction is expected to be recovered through toll collection.
-Unlike the United States, China did not implement a national fuel tax road financing mechanism.
+China did not implement a national fuel tax road financing mechanism, unlike the United States.
 This mode of financing thus differs from the publicly funded highway systems built in Europe and North America.

 A significant landmark was achieved in 2011 when the length of the Chinese expressway system surpassed that of the American interstate system.
-The planned length of the expressway system was set at 85,000 km but was exceeded since the system surpassed 100,000 km in 2013.
+The planned length of the expressway system was set at 85,000 km but was exceeded since the system surpassed 100,000 km in 2013 and 169,000 km in 2021.
 The construction of new expressways will likely slow down afterward, underlining that at this point, China will have achieved an important step in its motorization transition.
-It remains to be assessed in light of the significant urban population, rising national production and consumption levels, and the fast growth of car ownership, to what extent the national expressway network will be sufficient to effectively support China’s mobility needs.
-Further, such rapid growth will incur high maintenance costs as the highway infrastructure ages.
+It remains to be assessed in light of the significant urban population, rising national production and consumption levels, and the fast growth of car ownership to what extent the national expressway network will be sufficient to support China’s mobility needs.
+Further, rapid growth will incur high maintenance costs as the highway infrastructure ages.